gilescoope/shader-graph-nodes/README.md

 All angles are in degrees.

-To use simply import the package then inside Shader Graph click Create Node > Pixel Perfect and use one of the nodes.
+To use simply add the .cs file to your project then inside Shader Graph click Create Node > Pixel Perfect and use one of the nodes.